 🧵 Pattern FAQs

-Wash either by hand and air dry or wash on the wool setting in the clothes dryer and air dry.
-If you put them in the dryer when wet, they can shrink.
+Wash either by hand and air dry or wash and dry on the delicate setting in the clothes washer and dryer.

-While you can use different yarns for practice, I recommend sticking to wool or cotton for coasters to ensure absorbency and durability.
+While you can use different yarns for practice, I recommend sticking to cotton for coasters to ensure absorbency and durability.

 To maintain consistency, pay attention to your tension while crocheting and use a measuring tape to check the dimensions as you go.